$\omega$-Regular Energy Problems: Introduction

-That is, work takes 5 minutes and costs an extra $10$ energy units per minute.
-Note the colored dot on the outgoing transition of the work state.
-As the Büchi condition forces us to see it infinitely often, it also forces us to visit the ``work'' state indefinitely often, consistent with the demand to send data once in a while.
-We make two simplifying assumptions, both unrealistic but conservative: \begin{itemize} \item work occurs during earth shadow; \item work prolongs earth shadow time. \end{itemize} The reason for the second property is that the clock $x$ is reset to $0$ when entering the work state; otherwise we would not be able to model that it lasts $5$ minutes without introducing a second clock.
+Now assume that the satellite also has some work to do: once in a while it must, for example, send some collected data to earth.
+Given that we can only handle weighted timed automata with precisely one clock (see Section~\ref{se:wta}), we model the combined system as in Figure~\ref{fig:ex.2}.
+That is, work (modeled by the leftmost location) takes 5 minutes and costs an extra $10$ energy units per minute.
+The colored dot on the outgoing transition of the work state marks a (transition-based) Büchi condition which forces to take the transition infinitely often in order for the run to be accepted.
+As a consequence, all accepting runs also visit the ``work'' state indefinitely often, consistent with the demand to send data once in a while.
+In order to model the system within the constraints of our modeling formalism, we must make two simplifying assumptions, both unrealistic but conservative: \begin{itemize} \item work occurs during earth shadow; \item work prolongs earth shadow time. \end{itemize} The reason for the second property is that the clock $x$ is reset to $0$ when entering the work state; otherwise we would not be able to model that it lasts $5$ minutes without introducing a second clock.
 It is clear how further work modules may be added in a similar way, each with their own accepting color.

+We will come back to this example later and, in particular, argue that the above assumptions are indeed conservative in the sense that any behavior admitted in our model is also present in a more realistic model which we will introduce. \end{rexample}